drupalprojects/packaging/README.txt

 Packaging has until now has been implemented independently by each and every different shipping quote module.

-Abstracting packaging out into its own module accomplishes five things:
+Abstracting packaging out into its own module accomplishes six things:

 1) Code duplication is eliminated.
-No longer will USPS, UPS, FedEX, Canada Post, etc. all have their own slightly-different implementations.
+No longer will USPS, UPS, FedEX, Canada Post, etc. all have their own slightly-different methods of packaging orders.
 2) Packaging is done uniformly between different quote methods.
 "All-in-one" will now package an order exactly the same way for USPS as it does for UPS.
 3) Quote methods that don't currently use packaging, such as uc_flatrate, now have the option to use it.
 So uc_flatrate may now charge a flatrate per package, if for example the order ships to more than one destination or originates from more than one warehouse.
+4) Automated test rountines are integrated.
+This is difficult to do in a shopping cart module when packaging is part of the shipping quotes because shipping quotes modules may use external web services which are not available to the testbot.
+As a standalone module, Packaging implements unit tests for algorithms used for every shipping module.
-4) Packaging strategies are extensible using a plugin mechanism.
+5) Packaging strategies are extensible using a plugin mechanism.
 If the built-in packaging methods don't suit you, it's easy to write your own and share your own with others.
-5) Architecture enables development of new features.
+6) Architecture enables development of new features.
 Packaging strategies can be computationally difficult: by abstracting out the packaging strategy this module provides a simple mechanism to develop and test new features.